-Here are all the essentials you need to make the perfect Thanksgiving bird every time.
+Here are the 10 essential tools you need to cook the perfect Thanksgiving turkey every time.

 We understand that Thanksgiving dinner is one of the most important meals you cook all year, and having the right tools for the task is the key to success — especially when it comes to the turkey!
 Investing in a stellar roasting pan will almost guarantee you a perfectly cooked bird and having the right accessories will get you a silky-smooth gravy every time.